beeware/briefcase/docs/reference/platforms/web.rst

 Web
 ===

-When generating an web project, Briefcase produces a static folder of HTML, CSS and JavaScript resources that can be deployed as a web site.
+When generating a web project, Briefcase produces a static folder of HTML, CSS and JavaScript resources that can be deployed as a web site.
 The static web site is packaged as a ``.zip`` file for distribution.